haidequanbu/haidequanbu.github.io/_pages/about.md

 A new paper was accepted by Jounal of software (China).

-I will join [Shanghai Ai Lab](https://www.shlab.org.cn/) as a research intern.
+I will join [Shanghai AI Lab](https://www.shlab.org.cn/) as a research intern.

 ### Education: